CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 - From **/Working/UmbWeb/umbraco/Data/Umbraco_log.ldf** to **/Working/UmbData/Umbraco_log.ldf**
 - From **/Working/UmbWeb/umbraco/Data/Umbraco.mdf** to **/Working/UmbData/Umbraco.mdf**

-These two script files will be used to restore the database from the database files if none already exists when the database container starts.
+These two script files will be used to create a new database if none already exists when the database container starts.
 That way when the website starts it will already have a database ready to use, but if the database already exists it won't restore it.

 **Action:** Once all these files exist in the Working/UmbData folder, make sure the **Dockerfile, setup.sql and startup.sh** have the correct line-endings, that they are terminated with Line Feed (LF) and NOT Carriage Return Line Feed (CRLF) (See earlier for details).